 Traditional basil pesto sauce is made with garlic, basil and pine nuts blended with parmesan cheese and olive oil.

 My Southern twist on this decidedly Italian condiment is the substitution of pecans, the South’s favorite nut, for pine nuts.
 Now don’t get me wrong, traditional basil pesto with pine nuts is delicious and it’s probably my favorite condiment or sauce.
-But since I have a freezer full of pecans I couldn’t resist using them in one of my pesto batches instead of the traditional pine nuts, and the pesto was equally delicious.
+But since I have a freezer full of roasted pecans I couldn’t resist using them in one of my pesto batches instead of the traditional pine nuts, and the pesto was equally delicious.

 I’m embarrassed to admit that even though they are called pine nuts, I didn’t realize that these sweet little nuts are really edible seeds of pine trees.
 Because they cost a small fortune, I figured these flavorful nuts must be from some rare tree species.
 I don’t know why they are so expensive, because pine trees are everywhere!

 This whole basil pesto post and recipe came about because a good friend, Mary Carroll, brought me a large bag of fresh sweet basil from their farm.
 Heady with the strong aroma of basil, all I could think of was making pesto.
 If you have never made it, you won’t believe how easy it is!